Day Trip to Portofino

 Day Trip to Portofino: A Complete Itinerary

-I remember my first day trip to Portofino vividly.
+I remember my first trip to Portofino vividly.

-That’s why I’ve put together this guide.
+That’s why I’ve created this guide.

-Morning: Arrival and Exploring the Harbor
+Morning: Arrival and a stroll around the harbor

 Start Your Day Early